 ARTICLES & BOOK CHAPTERS

 “Legislating Consent: Dispute, Accord, and the Vote in Early Indian Monasticisms.”
 In Jinhua Chen, Ciulan Liu, and Susan Andrews (eds.), Rules of Engagement: Medieval Traditions of Buddhist Monastic Regulation: 219–61.
 Hamburg Buddhist Studies Series.
-Hamburg: University of Hamburg Press, 2017.
+Bochum: Projekt Verlag, 2017.

 “Unmanifest Perceptions: Mind-matter interdependence and its consequences in Buddhist thought and practice.”
 In Jundo Nagashima and Seongcheol Kim (eds.), Śrāvakabhūmi and Buddhist Manuscripts: 109–71.
 Tokyo: Nombre Publications, 2017.